 How To Make Money Writing – 4 Ways With Pros And Cons

-Over the next 2000 words in this post I will answer the question of “How to make money writing” from my personal experience.
-In 2013 I refocused on writing as an income source in order to write my way out of a $54000 business debt and become financially free.
-Here’s how I did it, so you can use the same approach yourself.
+Over the next 2000 words I will answer the question of “How to make money writing” from my personal experience.
+In 2013 I refocused on writing as an income source in order to write my way out of the $54000 business debt and become financially free.

 My writing arsenal breaks down into four basic chunks.
 They are;